Ben-M/md-blog/parametricity.md

 scala> def f[A](a: A, b: String): String = b
 f: [A](a: A, b: String)String
 ```
-Note that because we are restricting ourselves to Scala safe subset we are not allowed to do something like this :
+Remember that we're restricting ourselves to Scala safe subset, so we are not allowed to do something like this:

 ```scala
 scala> def f[A](a: A, b: String): String = a + b